rage/programming-23/data/part-3/1-iteration-using-conditions.md

 <text-box variant='hint' name="About the exercises on this course">

 Becoming a proficient programmer requires a lot of practice, sometimes even quite mechanical practice.
-It also requires developing problem solving skills and applying intuition.
-This is why there are a lot of exercises in this course.
+It also involves developing problem solving skills and applying intuition.
+This is why there are a lot of exercises of different kinds on this course.
 Some of them ask you to quite straightforwardly apply what you have learnt in the material, but some of them are intentionally more challenging and open-ended.

 Some of the exercises might at first seem overwhelming, but this is nothing to worry about.
 None of the exercises is strictly mandatory, and in fact _only 25 % of the points in each part is required to pass the course._ You can find more details about passing the course on the page [on grading](/grading-and-exams).